Soklet Logo

 eventSource.addEventListener('error', (e) => {

-console.log(`Error for ${EVENT_SOURCE_URL}`, e);
+console.log(`Error for ${EVENT_SOURCE_URL}`, e)

 // SSE connection streams can include named events.